MathieuMarauri/LeMonde/README.md

 The text and the subcategory are the two variables that will be used.
 The other features may be of use for other studies.

 ---
+## Pre-procesing

+The corpus created in the previous section contains raw text data.
+NLP tasks should be done on pre-processed text.
+Raw text yields poor results because it usually contains lots of non-informative words.
+Those words are called stopwords.
+LDA tries to find latent topic hidden in a corpus of text.
+It basically tries to find groups of words that appears in the same document and not in others.
+It can be easily understood that words like `a`, `the` or `are` will not help the model find good topics.
+Hence it is necessary to properly clean the corpus from all these stopwords.
+Several methods can be used to remove stopwords, 5 different methods are presented here and tested on the corpus.
+Besides a mix of several methods is presented as a 6th method.
+Performing 6 different stopwwords removal methods